 Benefits of Music Memorization

 About a year ago, I decided to once again expand my solo pianistic skills.
 I absolutely love pieces from the Romantic period, especially composers such as Frederic Chopin and Sergei Rachmaninoff!
 I therefore focused on these pieces.
 After all, what’s the point of learning a piece if you’re not absolutely in love with it?
-Check out this post for a piece which steals my heart every time!
+Check out this post for a piece that steals my heart every time!
 As beautiful as I find these pieces, they are incredibly difficult.
 In most cases, memorization is required to deliver a performance worthy of their distinction.